Petraeus sworn in as new CIA chief

 His decision to retire from the Army, where he rose to the rank of four-star general, is meant to ease the transition.

-Petraeus's new role puts him in charge of handling delicate relations with Pakistani secret services, severely strained after they were surprised by the U.S. raid that killed Osama bin Laden in May.
+Petraeus's new role puts him in charge of handling delicate relations with Pakistani secret services, severely strained by the U.S. raid that killed Osama bin Laden in May.

 Petraeus has dismissed concerns he would be unable to provide objective intelligence advice on the wars in Afghanistan and Iraq -- where the level of violence also remains high -- after leading those campaigns.